 in project-based teamwork best practices; 3.
 Interest in inclusive course strategies..

-Claudia Calderon is intersted in working with a Delta intern on either of the following projects:
+Claudia Calderon is interested in working with a Delta intern on either of the following projects:

 * Develop and assess an in-class